Supplier Audit Management: How to Standardize and Streamline Supplier Quality

 Audit itself has to be either completed if it doesn't require approval or approved if it does need approval before these links will show up.
 So I will show you when we do close this out how this link shows up.
 It's a hot link and it will take us directly to the record.

-So I'm just going to save this and I am going to check that I assigned approvers and essentially I've everything done in the sense that I'm just doing a sample for the demo purposes.
-And my last step then is to now you can at this point, if you want to go through your findings and so on with the supplier as part of your closing meeting before you actually approve and close out that meeting.
-So that's one way you could do it or you can just submit and approve and then share the report afterwards.
-Again, depends on how you normally
+So I'm just going to ⁓ save this and I am going to check that I assigned approvers and essentially I've everything done in the sense that I'm just doing a sample for the demo purposes.
+And my last step then is to now you can at this point if you want to go through your findings and so on with the supplier as part of your closing meeting before you actually approve and close out that meeting.
+So that's one way you could do it, or you can just submit and approve and then share the report afterwards.
+Again, depends on how you normally.

 do this process yourself in practice.
 Right now I'm just going to submit the audit.

 But you might want to look at it if you haven't used it before, you want to see what they're viewing, you want to troubleshoot.
 So it is possible to do this.
 I just want to show you where you find the link to the supplier portal.
 So you just go into global and settings and you go to portals and you go to supplier portal.
-And this tells you your suppliers custom URL access.
+And this tells you your suppliers' custom URL access.
 So essentially it will be your URL, just forward slash suppliers.
 So it's very easy to find.

 So I'm going to log out and I am going to just go into the address bar here and change this to suppliers.

 And now this is the supplier portal if you haven't seen it before.
 So I just have very simple login details, again for time purposes, but you can make these logins and passwords as ⁓ complex as you wish.
-Each supplier will only have one login, name and password by the way, but it also asks for the name and the email of the person that's actually logging in.
+Each supplier will only have one login name and password, by the way, but it also asks for the name and the email of the person that's actually logging in.
 So you might have several people.
 I'm just going to put it on Tom, for example, and login.

-So you can see here then while the supplier can see all these other tabs, they can't edit any of the tabs.
+So you can see here then, while the supplier can see all these other tabs, they can't edit any of the tabs.
 The only tabs they can edit is this one, supplier response, and they can attach files.
 And by the way, you can attach files the other way as well.
-If you attach files to the actual CAPA, they will actually come through here.
+If you attach files to the actual Kappa, they will actually come through here.
 So for example, it might be your standard guidance for doing root cause analysis.

-And I'm going to say we used 5Y and then enter results, faulty equipment, and then the corrective act.
-Again, of course, this would be a lot more detailed in practice, fixed equipment.
+And I'm gonna say we used five Y and then enter results, faulty equipment, and then the corrective act.
+Again, of course, this would be a lot more detailed in practice, but fixed equipment.

 We will see what it looks like from this side and then how we close the whole thing out.

-And you can also add verification notes by the way and the supplier can see all this in their portal.
-So I could add a verification note and say that, ⁓ you know, supplier sent proof of equipment being fixed.
+And you can also add verification notes by the way.
+And the supplier can see all this in their portal.
+So I could add a verification note and say that ⁓ you know supplier sent ⁓ proof of equipment being fixed.

 So again, you would have a lot more detail than this, but again, you can put through all these notes here if you want to, and then there is a final step.
 So I am now ready to actually submit this for approval.

-and it's now gone for approval.
-So again, I can find this through the, it should be actually showing up here, just going to submit it for me.
+And it's now gone for approval.
+So again, I can find this through the ⁓ it should be actually showing up here, just going to submit it for me.

 And then you have your audit report, which is the completed and approved audit report.
 So that is all I have for today.
 And ⁓ I want to thank everybody for attending today's webinar.
 I hope you found it useful.
 I want to point out again that if you do have any questions or you want to expand on your modules, we are here to help you.
-You can talk to your customer success rep. ⁓ As I mentioned earlier,
+You can talk to your customer success rep. ⁓ As I mentioned earlier.

 Questions From This Session